ordinals/ord/README.md

 previous blocks, not how many were *actually* created.

-In particular, this means that block 124724, which underpaid the block subsidy by one, does not reduce the serial numbers of satoshis in subsequent blocks.
+In particular, this means that block 124724, which underpaid the block subsidy by one satoshi, does not reduce the serial numbers of satoshis in subsequent blocks.

 The `range` command gives the half-open range of satoshis mined in the block at a given height: